Rennylex/multirobot_system_assign/ps2/report.md

 ### 3.2.
 How to avoid the zig-zag motion?

 As I mentioned before, when I increased the angular velocity, the robot will do the zig-zag motion because of the overhead.
-However, this issue is solved by setting up threshold.
-The robots are allowed to have slightly difference between its current yaw and the target yaw.
+However, this issue is solved by setting up a threshold.
+The robots are allowed to have a slight difference between their current yaw and the target yaw.